mikesmallhelp/wacat/README.md

 In this example, wacat generates random strings using the character set ```®©¥¬¿```.
 The generated strings have lengths between 1 and 3 characters.

-### Read input field texts from the file
+### Read input field texts from a file

-Additionally is possible to read input fields from the file, for example from the file example-files/input.texts, which contents are:
+It is also possible to configure wacat to read input field texts from a file.
+For example, consider the file example-files/input-texts.txt with the following contents:

 ```
 xaxa
 ybyb
 ```

-wacat uses each input text from the file for the each input field in the target application unless there happens some error or page changes.
-The run command is for the local file in Windows:
+wacat uses each line from the file as input for the fields in the target application, unless an error occurs or the page changes.

+The command to run this with a local file on Windows is:

 ```
 wacat test --input-texts example-files\input-texts.txt https://mikesmallhelp-test-application.vercel.app/
 ```

-and in Linux and Mac:
+On Linux and Mac, the command is:

 ```
 wacat test --input-texts example-files/input-texts.txt https://mikesmallhelp-test-application.vercel.app/
 ```

-and for the remote file:
+To use a remote file, the command is:

 ```
 wacat test --input-texts https://raw.githubusercontent.com/mikesmallhelp/wacat/main/example-files/input-texts.txt https://mikesmallhelp-test-application.vercel.app/
 ```

-All commands should output following:
+All these commands produce the following output:

 ```
 Testing in url: https://mikesmallhelp-test-application.vercel.app/.
 Please wait...